 Districtwide Title I Initiatives

-LEAs may reserve Title I, Part A funds to provide districtwide services pursuant to the ESSA including but not limited to ESSA Sections 1111(d), 1112, 1113, 1116, and 1119.
+LEAs may reserve Title I, Part A funds to implement districtwide Title I initiatives pursuant to the ESSA, including but not limited to the ESSA sections 1111(d), 1112, 1113, 1116, and 1119.
 LEAs should consider the general criteria on the CDE Title I, Part A Authorized Use of Funds web page when approving activities or expenditures supported with Title I, Part A funds.